endorama/devenv/README.md

 ## Profiles

-`devenv` use the concept of "profiles" to separate different environments.
+`devenv` use the concept of *profiles* to separate different environments.

-A profile is a folder containing all the required data to load the wanted environment.
+A profile is a folder containing all the required data to load the wanted environment:

-There are 3 currently supported types of object inside a profile:

-- a `aws` folder for aws config and credential files
-- a `bin` folder for executable override
-- a `envs` files for environment variable to be loaded
-- a `ssh` folder for ssh credentials and configurations
+- plugin's configurations
+- `devenv` files to properly setup an environment: `load.sh` and `run.sh`

 Profile name can be anything (as long as you can type it in the terminal), but note that the name **shared** is reserved by `devenv`, so will be ignored.

+## Plugins

+To support different configurations/programs/whatever, `devenv` uses a modular structure called *plugin* for brevity.

+Currently available plugins are:

+- `aws`: Configure AWS cli ( configs and credentials )
+- `bin`: Add bin folder to PATH
+- `email`: Configure EMAIL variable
+- `envs`: Configure custom environment variables
+- `shell-history`: Store custom shell history
+- `ssh`: Configure ssh keys, config and known_hosts

 ### aws

-AWS cli is really a nasty peace of tool.
+AWS cli is really a tricky peace of tool.
 It's configurations come from a folder ( usually `$HOME/.aws` ) in which there are a the configuration and credential files.
 This folder _apparently_ is not configurable.